blaenk/site/input/notes/clojure-web-development.markdown

 `put!`      set session value
 `remove!`   remove session value

-Input validation is provided by `noir.validation`{.path}.
+Input validation is provided by <span class="path">noir.validation</span>.
 Validation is performed by specifying a set of rules for a handler using the `rule` function, which accepts a condition that must be satisfied, and a vector consisting of a field name as a keyword and an error to associate with it in the event that the condition is not satisfied.
 The `errors?` function is then used to see if there were any unsatisfied validations, in order to provide an alternative response, for example.

 ``` clojure
 (defn handle-login [id pass]